Louisiana's Disaster Protection Laws (2026 Updates)

 - Option to repay within 3 years

-Consult tax professional for eligibility and documentation requirements.
+Consult a tax professional for eligibility and documentation requirements.

 Red Cross: 1-800-RED-CROSS (1-800-733-2767)